wikimedia/bunyan-syslog-udp/README.md

 In order to take advantage of the @CEE cookie functionality either `rsyslog` or `syslog-ng` must be installed.

-For rsyslog, make sure the mmjsonparse modules is loaded in `/etc/rsyslog.conf`
+For rsyslog, make sure the mmjsonparse module is loaded in `/etc/rsyslog.conf`

 ```bash
 module(load="mmjsonparse") # for parsing CEE-enhanced syslog messages